Applications and Assignments FAQ

 What are the qualifications to live on campus?

-For incoming students, you must have applied and been admitted to the Tech for your application to be considered.
-Once you get here, you must remain a full-time student (the hours are different for Graduate or Undergraduate students).
-Please check the catalog for more information.
-For family housing, you must be enrolled in 9 hours for undergraduate students and 6 for graduate students.
-At anytime should you drop below this amount, you must notify Residential Life and apply for an exception.
+For incoming students, you must be admitted to take classes at New Mexico Tech for your application to be considered.
+Once you get here, you must remain a full-time student (12 credit hours for undergraduate students.
+Graduate students please refer to the Graduate Office or Catalog for current information on full-time status).
+Students eligible for family housing, must be enrolled in at least 9 credit hours if they are undergraduate students and 6 credit hours if they are graduate students.
+If you drop below our credit hour requirements at anytime, you must notify Residential Life immediately.

 How do I apply to live on campus?

 When you are accepted to study at New Mexico Tech, fill out the room and board application on our main webpage.
-You must print it out, sign it and then mail it to us with your deposit.
+You must print it out (both pages), sign it and then mail it to us with your deposit.